A Minute With: Billy Bob Thornton on recasting himself for TV

-WEST HOLLYWOOD, California (Reuters) - Billy Bob Thornton, the actor of dark, psychological films such as “Sling Blade” and “A Simple Plan,” takes a turn on the small screen as a laconic hit man in a TV adaptation of 1996 Oscar-winning black comedy “Fargo.”
+WEST HOLLYWOOD, Calif., April 9 (Reuters) - Billy Bob Thornton, the actor of dark, psychological films such as “Sling Blade” and “A Simple Plan,” takes a turn on the small screen as a laconic hit man in a TV adaptation of 1996 Oscar-winning black comedy “Fargo.”

 “Fargo,” which debuts as a 10-episode limited-run series on April 15 on Twenty-First Century Fox Inc’s FX cable network, re-imagines the film from directors Joel and Ethan Coen with new characters and plot but the same doses of frigid Minnesota winters and Midwestern folksiness.